edwardheww/BrewStack/README.md

 - `VITE_SUPABASE_URL`
 - `VITE_SUPABASE_ANON_KEY`

-The login page allows users to:

-- Create an account
-- Log in with email and password
+Login (`/login`) and signup (`/signup`) are separate pages.
+The login page allows users to sign in with email and password.
+The signup page allows users to create a new account.

 The navbar listens for Supabase auth state changes.
 If a user is logged in, the navbar shows a Logout button.
 If no user is logged in, it shows a Login link.